b3nn3tt/vulnsight/README.md

 pip install -r requirements.txt
 ```

 VulnSight uses a local `.env` file for Nessus connection settings and API keys.
-If the tool is run without a valid `.env`, it will stop cleanly and advise the user to run `python .\main.py setup`.
+If the tool is run without a valid `.env`, it stops cleanly and advises the user to run `python .\main.py setup`.

 ## 4. Configuration